Campaign of the Month: October 2017

 Friends: Can I invite a friend to play in B&B?

 Ask the GM.
 Gaming with your pals is awesome, but there may or may not not be room for more players at the current point in the game.
-If there isn’t room, let’s avoid getting your friend’s hopes up for nothing.
+If there isn’t room, we can avoid getting your friend’s hopes up for nothing.

-If there is room, you or I can refer them to this page and they can shoot me a PM over Obsidian Portal with a character pitch, per the process detailed here.
-I don’t promise I’ll accept them into the game, but I’ll give their application at least the same consideration as any other prospective player.
-(And probably more, since they have a current player vouching for them.)
+If there is room, you or I can refer them to this page and they can shoot me a PM over Obsidian Portal or post a thread on the game’s Roll20 listing with a character pitch, per the process detailed here.
+I don’t promise I’ll accept your friend into the game, but I’ll give their application at least the same consideration as any other prospective player.
+(And probably more consideration, if they have a current player vouching for them.)

 GM Trickery: What’s your philosophy on the GM deceiving players?

 Our game attempts to keep a firm divide between OOC player knowledge and IC character knowledge.
 One of the most classic instances of this is Dominate: if a vampire erases a PC’s memories, I usually won’t tell the player, “They use Dominate to make you forget.”
-Instead, I’ll call for a dice roll: perhaps “disguised” as another dice pool, perhaps the pool used simply not specified, or perhaps rolled secretly by me or another player (I only do this last option if there’s no alternative, as a I prefer to let players roll their own dice).
-If the roll fails, we’ll jump in media res to whatever point the PC remembers next, with no OOC explanation for what happened in the interim.
-Or if the Dominate user was subtle, nothing untoward might even seem to take place, but the PC might later (or might never…) run into evidence suggesting gaps in their memory.
-The player will be on the same page as their PC.
+Instead, I’ll call for a dice roll: perhaps “disguised” as another dice pool, perhaps without specifying the pool used, or perhaps secretly rolled by me.
+(I prefer to let players roll their own dice, so this last option only comes up if there’s no apparent way to avoid tipping my hand.)
+If the roll fails, we’ll jump in media res to whatever point the PC remembers next, with no OOC explanation for what happened during the interim.
+If the Dominate user was subtle, nothing untoward might even seem to take place, but the PC might later (or might never) run into evidence suggesting gaps in their memory.
+The player stays on the same page as their PC.

 Dominate isn’t the only example of this sort of GM trickery, just the game’s most notorious example.
 (Players can be delightfully paranoid about whether elders are secretly Dominating them.)
 I might also use these sorts of “dirty GM tricks” with other supernatural powers, mundane subterfuge, a PC who’s been unhinged by trauma or madness, and other weirder, less quantifiable phenomena.
-Sometimes I may call for bullshit rolls (whose results have no consequences) purely to increase tension, and to make players wonder if something is happening when nothing is—but unable to be sure, when most of their rolls are “real,” and not all of their “real” rolls have immediately obvious consequences.
+Sometimes I may call for bullshit rolls (whose results have no consequences) simply to increase tension and heighten paranoia.
+Not all dice rolls have immediately obvious consequences.

-The point of this FAQ section is not to give away how to see through GM trickery.
-If a player ever got to a point where I felt like they could consistently do that (none have), I’d just roll their “sensitive” dice pools in secret.
+The point of this FAQ section isn’t to give away how to see through GM trickery.
+If that ever become a recurring concern with a player, I’d just roll their “sensitive” dice pools in secret.

 Multiple PCs: Can I play more than one PC?